<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3) The holidays are truly magical.

-Germany is known for its picture-perfect Christmas markets, but fest season is year-round.
+Germany is known for its picture-perfect Christmas markets, but the fest season is year-round.
 From religious feasts to village fairs, there is never a month without a reason to celebrate.
-Locals love to commemorate it all with delicious food and beverages, vibrant décor, and lively music.
+Locals love commemorating it with delicious food and beverages, vibrant décor, and lively music.

 I highly recommend getting out and enjoying the festivities as often as possible.
 The holiday sights, sounds, scents, and flavors make up some of my favorite memories from our time overseas.
 While you’re at it, order a Flammkuchen for me (you’re welcome).